dhthwy/r/README.md

 <img width="225" height="585" alt="Screenshot_20260615_122003" src="https://github.com/user-attachments/assets/9e29e644-0a81-489c-a797-d5586edb1faa" />

-Now that little guy is going to sit in some water for a few days so it can build some strong roots before going to battle in the wild.
+Now that little guy is going to sit in some water for a cpl of days so it can build some strong roots before going to battle in the wild.
 "

 ---